Absorption of scalars by nonextremal charged black holes in string theory

-This means the leading $\a$ correction to such absorption cross section is symmetric to the one of the temperature.
-This $\a$ correction $\delta T_H$ is a number which depends on the concrete black hole solution one is considering, but also on the coordinate system.
-Indeed, (\ref{deltat}) was derived in a system of coordinates such that the horizon radius has no $\a$ corrections.
+Let $\sigma$ be the low frequency absorption cross section and $T_H$ be the black hole temperature.\footnote{We designate the Hawking temperature by $T_H$ in order to more clearly distinguish it from other temperatures we will later consider.} In \cite{Moura:2011rr} we have concluded that one always has, to first order in $\lambda,$ \be T_H=\left.T_H\right|_{\a=0} \left(1 + \lambda \ \delta T_H \right), \, \sigma=\left.\sigma\right|_{\a=0} \left(1 - \lambda \ \delta T_H \right). \ee This means the leading $\a$ correction to the low frequency absorption cross section is the additive inverse of the corresponding one of the temperature: $\delta \sigma = - \delta T_H.$ This $\a$ correction $\delta T_H$ is a number which depends on the concrete black hole solution one is considering, but also on the coordinate system.
+Indeed, (\ref{deltat}) was derived in the system of coordinates such that the horizon radius has no $\a$ corrections.
 In such system of coordinates, $\delta T_H$ in (\ref{deltat}) represents the only (explicit and implicit) $\a$ correction to the cross section.
 But the cross section should be covariant, and thus it should be expressed in terms of covariant quantities, which is certainly not the case of $\delta T_H$.
 From (\ref{deltat}) we see that, in order for the $(- \lambda \ \delta T_H)$ correction to $\sigma$ to appear naturally and covariantly, to first order in the perturbative parameter $\lambda,$ it must therefore come implicitly from a $1/T_H$ factor in the respective formula.
 This way, we are led to a covariant expression for the absorption cross section for Tangherlini--like (i.e. non--charged) black holes \cite{Moura:2011rr}: \be \sigma = \frac{d-3}{4 \pi T_H} \Omega_{d-2}^{\frac{1}{d-2}} A_H^{\frac{d-3}{d-2}}. \ee Although it does not have an explicit dependence on $\a,$ equation (\ref{seccaoto}) encompasses the $\a$ corrections to the classical result (\ref{seccaocl}): they come implicitly, through the $\a$ corrections to $A_H$ and $T_H.$ Indeed, one can easily check that (\ref{seccaocl}) is equivalent to (\ref{seccaoto}), if this last formula is considered classically (without its implicit $\a$ corrections).